-To further assist you with your workload, time management and meeting timelines we have developed an Assessment Booklet for Year 10.
-The Assessment Booklet also outlines the AGHS Assessment Policy for Year 10 2021.
+To further assist you with your workload, time management and meeting timelines we have developed this Assessment Booklet for Year 10.
+The Assessment Booklet outlines the AGHS Assessment Policy and available support for Year 10 2023 to thrive.

 It is extremely important that you and your family read carefully the information provided in the Assessment Booklet and you clearly understand the course assessment expectations.
 If you have any concerns please talk to your teachers.